NadaAlmiraMaulida/SeleniumCuraHealth-QA_Automation/README.md

 # Selenium Automation – CURA Health Project

-This project demonstrates a structured End-to-End (E2E) automation implementation using Selenium WebDriver and TestNG to test the CURA Healthcare Service web application.
+This project demonstrates a automation implementation using Selenium WebDriver and TestNG to test the CURA Healthcare Service web application.

 The automation simulates real user behavior by performing essential flows such as login validation (positive & negative scenarios) and appointment booking.
 Each interaction is validated using TestNG assertions to ensure the application behaves as expected.

 In addition to functional validation, this project showcases best practices in UI automation including proper test structure, clean setup & teardown using TestNG annotations, and reliable locator strategies.
-This project reflects practical hands-on experience in building maintainable and reliable UI automation tests using Java-based frameworks.
+This project reflects practical hands on experience in building maintainable and reliable UI automation tests using Java based frameworks.

 ---